Caring for the whole person

 Together, we’re leading the local fight against cancer.

 At Baptist MD Anderson, we’re ready to fight for you every step of the way.
-As part of your treatment, you are assigned a nurse navigator.
-Our nurse navigators have specialized training in caring for patients with gynecologic cancer.
-Your navigator will be there to answer your questions and help you coordinate your appointments.
+As part of your treatment, you are assigned a nurse navigator, who has specialized training in caring for patients with gynecologic cancer to answer your questions and help you coordinate your appointments.

 Your personalized treatment plan will be based on: